the-teachingRSE-project/competencies/competencies.md

 their own expertise and appreciate the underlying principles of good research, like publications, review and reproducibility.

-### Finding/discovering software and attribution (SD)
+### Software re-use and publication (SP)
 One goal of FAIR software is to avoid unnecessary duplication of work by reusing existing work instead.
 To (re-) use software, researchers have to be able to find it and then to easily evaluate if the software actually suits their needs.
-Apart from functionality also licensing, integration with other software, expected sustainability and expandability have to be part of this evaluation.
+Apart from functionality also the integration with other software, expected sustainability and expandability have to be part of this evaluation.
-Finally, after obtaining/publishing results by modifying and/or using the software, the original authors need to receive proper attribution.
+The second part of FAIR software is concerned with publishing new and derived works and making them available for re-use by the research community and the general public.
+RSEs need to have a basic understanding of common software license types, such as "proprietary", "copyleft", and "permissive", the compatibility of different common licenses and the ramifications for re-using and composing programs.
+Finally, RSEs will need to properly execute the technicalities of software publishing, such as applying licenses, honoring copyright statements and crediting contributors.

 ### Using domain repositories/directories (DOMREP)
 Almost all research software is developed within a specific scientific domain.